CalcagnoLoic/react-tailwind-boilerplate/README.md

 ## Structuring the various `src` folder

 In the `src` folder, you can find various subfolders.
 These are all created in the same way.
-Namely, a subfolder with a descriptive name and an `index.tsx`.
+Namely, a subfolder with a descriptive name and his file.
 In the template, you'll find them under the name `Example...tsx`.
-Feel free to rename them or simply delete them to work with something other than `index.tsx`.
+Feel free to rename them or simply delete them to work with something other than `Example...tsx`.

 What's more, a subfolder can itself have several subfolders.
 For example, the `User` component can be made up of `UserProfile`, `UserInformation`, `UserImg`, each with its own `index.tsx`.